 That is what came to my mind when I tried to install Ubuntu Linux into my home PC.

 First, the CD-ROM failed to work.
 It does not detect any Linux CD when I tried to boot from the CD-ROM.
 I opened the PC and rechecked the wires – all were attached properly.
-Then I thought the problem was perhaps due to dirty lens, so I took a CD-ROM cleaner and cleaned it several times.
+Then I thought the problem was perhaps due to a dirty lens, so I took a CD-ROM cleaner and cleaned it several times.
 The CD-ROM still failed to work.

 So, feeling rather frustrated and tired, I switched off the PC and spend the time attending to my garden, car and family.
-Later that night, I just tried to boot the PC for the very last time just before going to bed (ya, I was silly but just wanted to give Windows one last chance) – I did not try to load the Linux CD and immediately the Windows XP was back.
+Later that night, having nothing else to do, I just tried to boot the PC for the very last time just before going to bed (ya, I was silly but just wanted to give Windows one last chance) – I did not try to load the Linux CD and immediately the Windows XP was back.